Skip to content

 My journey may be different from yours.
 Some of you are young and continued your education right out of high school and headed to a university to make your own way in the world.

 Some of us, myself particularly, have tried and failed at school and life more than once.
 This isn't my first attempt at a college education.
 In fact, this is my 3rd, and every time has been for something completely different.
-At 19, I went to cosmetology school but soon realized that it wasn't for me.
+At 19, I went to cosmetology school but soon realized it wasn't for me.
 I was later married and divorced and had my little boy, Eli, to take care of.
 When I was 25, I came to ECC for phlebotomy.
 I enjoyed the classes and did well, but I wasn't passionate about it.
 I was in a good relationship with a great man, and we had two more little boys, Ezekiel and Odin, but I was back into the same cycle of dead-end jobs that didn't fulfill me or provide for my family.

 Not long after I had my youngest, I had an emotional phone call with my mom about what I was doing with my life - How was I going to provide for three little boys?
-We started talking about trade work, and she finally asked, "What about welding?
+We started discussing trade work, and she finally asked, "What about welding?
 Those three words have changed the entire course of my life.
 What about welding?
-It rekindled a memory about a paper I had written in high school about who I would be when I was 70.
+It rekindled a memory of a paper I had written in high school about who I would be when I was 70.
 I wrote about an artist, a sculpture, a welder.
-A woman standing strong surrounded by a lifetime of creations.
+A woman standing strong, surrounded by a lifetime of creations.
 I wrote this primarily for the grade because it was a good story, not because I actually believed it.

 Taryn White, Carpentersville